 [END EQUATION]

-In this case, the ratio of the nurse’s hazard rate and the total hazard rate are 33 percent.
+In this case, the ratio of the nurse’s hazard rate and the total hazard rate is 33 percent.
 In contrast, 66 percent of the medication error risk is attributable to the physician’s poor prescription-writing skills.
 The most probable cause of the medication error is the physician’s illegible writing.
 In this fashion, relative attribution can be made to separate risks.

 Correct attribution, of course, is important to finding the right solutions.
 If a hospital tries to solve medication errors caused by fatigue, but not by poor writing, it will not be solving its most important problem.
 Of course, the best action is to address all causes, but if leaders cannot and must set a priority, the analysis shows how to focus on key causes that are more responsible for the observed sentinel events.